JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * ~~`-NoAADGuestUsers` - Disables resolving Azure Active Directory User type (Guest or Member)~~
   * ~~`-NoServicePrincipalResolve` `-NoAADServicePrincipalResolve` - Disables resolving ServicePrincipals~~
   * ~~`-ServicePrincipalExpiryWarningDays`~~ `-AADServicePrincipalExpiryWarningDays` - Define warning period for Service Principal secret and certificate expiry; default is 14 days
-  * `-NoAzureConsumption` - Azure Consumption data should not be collected/reported
+  * ~~`-NoAzureConsumption`~~ - Azure Consumption data should not be collected/reported
+  * `-DoAzureConsumption` - Azure Consumption data should be collected/reported
   * `-AzureConsumptionPeriod` - Define for which time period Azure Consumption data should be gathered; default is 1 day
   * `-NoAzureConsumptionReportExportToCSV` - Azure Consumption data should not be exported (CSV)
   * `-NoScopeInsights` - Q: Why would you want to do this?
 A: In larger tenants the ScopeInsights section blows up the html file (up to unusable due to html file size).
 Use `-LargeTenant` to further reduce the output.
-  * `-ThrottleLimit` - leveraging PowerShell´s parallel capability you can define the ThrottleLimit (default=5; &#x1F4A1; values from 5 up to 15 proved to perform best)
+  * `-ThrottleLimit` - leveraging PowerShell´s parallel capability you can define the ThrottleLimit (default=5)
   * `-DoTranscript` - Log the console output
   * `-SubscriptionId4AzContext` - Define the Subscription Id to use for AzContext (default is to use a random Subscription Id)
   * `-PolicyAtScopeOnly` - Removing 'inherited' lines in the HTML file for 'Policy Assignments'; use this parameter if you run against a larger tenants.
 Note using parameter `-LargeTenant` will set `-PolicyAtScopeOnly $true`